 Vitl offers DNA and blood testing and a vitamin delivery service.
-You can purchase tests from $60 to $135, and vitamins from $14 to $30+.
+You can purchase tests from $99 to $165, and vitamins starting at $8.
 Vitamins can be shipped to most of Europe, Australia, and the US.
-Tests are only available in a few selected countries.
+Tests are only available in selected countries.

 - Offers DNA and blood testing